Arglax/Mobile-WuWa-Config/README.md

 <a href="https://www.buymeacoffee.com/arglaxaqwv" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/arial-violet.png" alt="Optional Support Me" style="height: 60px !important; width: 217px !important;"></a>

 > Support is voluntary and does not affect config availability or updates.
-I will always do what I can to keep improving the experience.
+I will always do what I can to keep up with Kuro's patches.

 ---